qase-tms/qase-java/qase-testng/README.md

 ### Maven

-Add the following dependency and repository to your pom.xml:
+Add the following dependency to your pom.xml:

 ```xml